Will Thanksgiving Be a COVID-19 Disaster? In Canada, the Answer Was 'Yes'

 As it did in Canada, American Thanksgiving is coinciding with two other dangerous trends: COVID-19 cases are spiking across the country, while “pandemic fatigue”—people’s sense of being straight-up sick and tired of changing their behavior to help curb viral spread—appears to be rising.
 Even people who are being careful in their everyday lives may view Thanksgiving as an exception, a chance to pretend everything’s normal for a day.
 But the virus doesn’t care if it’s a holiday or not, of course.

 Many Americans, this writer included, are planning on a pandemic-safe Thanksgiving, foregoing the usual big in-person family gathering in favor of a smaller meal and a hangout over video chat.
 But others will likely ignore experts’ warnings and gather regardless of the danger.
-So what can people do to try to reduce the danger if they insist on gathering in person this Thanksgiving?
+Indeed, nearly 2 in 5 Americans are planning on gathering with more than 10 people this Thanksgiving, according to a new Ohio State University survey.
+So what can people do to try to reduce the danger if they insist on getting together in person?

 “All this virus needs is close contact for a prolonged period of time, and especially indoors, because there’s poorer ventilation,” says Oughton.
 Distancing is better than not distancing, he says, and having an outdoor celebration, where the weather allows, is also preferable, given the better natural ventilation.
 If you can’t have Thanksgiving outdoors, Oughton says, consider keeping the windows open to improve ventilation, or rethinking how you seat people.
 “Can you have people seated farther away, so instead of just the one family table, can you have a few smaller tables?” he says.
 “Or do you have people get their food and sit down, but again with distancing so at least you can be together and have a meal together even if you’re still sitting at least six feet apart?”